irrdnet/irrd/docs/users/queries.rst

   If the ``compatibility.ipv4_only_route_set_members`` setting is enabled, IPv6 prefixes will not be returned.
 * ``!j`` returns the serial range for each source, along with the most recent export serial from this IRRd instance.
-The serial range concerns the lowest and highest serial number seen for this database.
-It is unrelated to the range available in the journal, if any (which is used for NRTM).
+This can be used to verify whether the local IRRd instance is up to date with a mirror.
+The lowest serial is always set to zero.
+The highest serial is the most recent serial imported from the mirror.
+The serial of the last export is based on the local serial, and may be in an entirely different range - IRRd uses its own set of serials, independent from serials used by mirrors.
+  Usage of the ``!J`` command is strongly recommended over ``!j``.
   For all sources, query ``!j-*``, for a specific source, query ``!jEXAMPLE-SOURCE``.
 * ``!m<object-class>,<primary-key>`` searches for objects exactly matching